 Far too many businesses don’t look beyond the conversion rate or the cost per conversion metrics.?

 These metrics might well be enough if you’re using PPC to collect leads.
 As we said above, it’s important to calculate just how much each conversion is worth to you – and don’t forget about the lifetime value of a customer.
-If your AdWords campaign is bringing in loads of leads, then a high conversion rate and a low cost per conversion probably does indicate that you’re getting a good ROI, but it’s always best to get the figures.
+If your Google Ads campaign is bringing in loads of leads, then a high conversion rate and a low cost per conversion probably does indicate that you’re getting a good ROI, but it’s always best to get the figures.

 This will give you the best idea of which campaigns are making the most and bringing in repeat customers.